Terms

 1. Computes e, e1, ..., en into values v, v1, ..., vn

-2. Extracts the content of the closure v, obtaining the label of the closed function and the tuple of the free variables
+2. Extracts the contents from the closure v, obtaining the tuple of its free variables and a function label

 3. Deallocates the tuple of the closure v